-‘Tis about to be the season for online scams.
+‘Tis about to be the season for holiday online scams.
 Whatever your holiday traditions, the experts advise us all to be a little wary online this time of year.
-Here are some easy tips to stay safe:
+Below are some easy tips to stay safe.

 - Don’t trust your holiday shopping to mobile apps – Shop on your desktop/laptop whenever you can.
 Yes, mobile apps are so convenient.
 But fake shopping ads are hard to spot on your phone.
 It is much easier to use a larger screen to check for https and any tips that a deal might be a fake.
 And – your desktop/laptop has much more security than your phone.
 Check out the deal on your mobile app, but take the next step – go to the website to make the purchase.